sohanseth/starter-academic/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: Senior Data Scientist at the School of Informatics, University of Edinburgh.
+bio: Lead Data Scientist (Senior Research Fellow equivalent) at the School of Informatics, University of Edinburgh.

 # interests:
 # - AI for Science